gkaf89/NCC-Trainings/docs/openmp/exercise-5.md

         // execution
         $ ./Matrix-Multiplication-Serial

-        Programme assumes that matrix (square matrix) size is N*N Please enter the N size number
+        Programme assumes that the matrix (square matrix) size is N*N Please enter the N size number
         4
         8 8 8 8